SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-24-republican-impeachment-votes.md

 Behind the Moon_, one of the best short stories I've ever read, our song "ran confusedly, shuddering to an uncertain end". <sup id="fn13a">[[13]](#fn13)</sup>

 But at least we know that the root of all evil here is the [right-wing authoritarianism](https://en.wikipedia.org/wiki/Right-wing_authoritarianism) of the Trump crowd.
-Altemeyer's exceptional book <sup id="fn14a">[[14]](#fn14)</sup> summarizing his research career on political authoritarianism is looking better each year in terms of its explanatory power, and more chilling each year.
+Altemeyer's exceptional book <sup id="fn14a">[[14]](#fn14)</sup> summarizing his research career on right-wing authoritarianism is looking better each year in terms of its explanatory power, and more chilling each year.

 ---